Working with Delivery Promise components

 is a mobile-only component integrated into the ProductGallery

 section under the Global Sections content type in the Headless CMS.
-It adds a delivery-based filter option that integrates with all search and PLP filters.
+It adds a delivery-based filter option that combines all search and PLP filters.